Financial Aid Frequently Ask Questions

 Below are answers to Financial Aid’s frequently asked questions.

-Your dependency status is determined by your answers from the FAFSA.
+Your dependency status is determined by your answers on the FAFSA.
 For more information regarding your dependency status, please visit the FAFSA Dependency Status webpage.

 I don't live with my parents, they don't claim me on their tax returns, and they don't give me any financial support.
 Do I have to put down their information on my application?